Basic Statistics with R

 Case A.2: The poplation variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are unknown with large sample size

-If the sample sizes are large (typically greater than 30) and the sample variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are unknown, we can replace \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) with their corresponding sample estimates \(\small{s_x^2}\) and \(\small{s_y^2}\).
+As the sample sizes increase, the estimated variances $S_X$ and $S_Y$ approach their population variances $\sigma_X$ and $\sigma_Y$.
+Therefore, for large sample sizes (typically greater than 30) and the unknown sample varinances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\), we can replace \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) with their corresponding sample estimates \(\small{s_x^2}\) and \(\small{s_y^2}\) as an approximation.
 In this case,

-\(~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\small{ Z = \dfrac{(\overline{X} - \overline{Y}) - (\mu_X - \mu_Y)}{\sqrt{\dfrac{s_X^2}{n} + \dfrac{s_Y^2}{m}}} = N(0,1) }\)
+\(~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\small{ Z = \dfrac{(\overline{X} - \overline{Y}) - (\mu_X - \mu_Y)}{\sqrt{\dfrac{s_X^2}{n} + \dfrac{s_Y^2}{m}}} ~~}\) follows $N(0,1)$ a unit normal distribution.

-and we can write the \(\small{100(1-\alpha)\%}\) confidence interval for the difference in mean \(\small{\mu_X - \mu_Y}\) as,
+We write a \(\small{100(1-\alpha)\%}\) confidence interval for the difference in mean \(\small{\mu_X - \mu_Y}\) as,

 \(~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\small{(\overline{X}-\overline{Y}) \pm Z_{1 - \frac{\alpha}{2}}\sqrt{\dfrac{S_X^2}{n} + \dfrac{S_Y^2}{m}} } \)